davidnjaffe/README-Generator/README.md

 ## Description

-Create a README markdown file using the command line interface (CLI)
+Using node js and CLI - create a README.md file using the CLI

 ![GitHub License](https://img.shields.io/badge/license-MIT-green.svg)